AllSystemsGo2/DNAliens-react-spring/README.md

 In the react viewcomponent function, create constants dispatch, t, and navigate to recieve useDispatch(), useTranslation(), and useNavigate().

-Also import character components: Lop and Player.
+Also import character components: Lop, Player, and Cellina Include SpeechBubble and MultipleChoicePrompt components.
+Include setBubbleShow from Bubble Helper.

 Import pageSlice and configure an empty defaultState.
-Then add a useEffect to dispatch initializePageAttributes for the defaultState and useSelector to retrieve the selectPageAttributes in the pattern shown in Level1_001Frisbee
+Then add a useEffect to dispatch initializePageAttributes for the defaultState and useSelector to retrieve the selectPageAttributes in the pattern shown in Level1_001Frisbee.
+Import setPageAttribute from pageSlice.

 The container div must include the style selector "view".